-Provider must demonstrate that each client receiving Specialty Mental Health services meets medical necessity.
-Authorization is performed through the MHP Utilization Management Process, using Welfare and Institutions Code section 14184.402Medical Necessity criteria as summarized below.
+Provider must demonstrate that each client receiving Specialty Mental Health Services meets criteria for access to SMHS and the services must be medically necessary.
+Authorization is performed through the MHP Utilization Management Process, using Welfare and Institutions Code section 14184.402 Access Criteria as summarized below.
 Services provided to clients are reimbursable when the following criteria are met: